 Lived at 3 Whitehouse Road, Grandpont.

-Leading Aircraftman with the RAF Volunteer Reserve; service no. 1320081.
+Leading Aircraftman with the Royal Air Force Volunteer Reserve, service no. 1320081.

 Buried at Miami (Grand Army of the Republic) Cemetery, Oklahoma, USA. |